a-vishniavetski/Java-SudokuFromScratch/README.md

 - **Logging:** In-game operations like save/load and exceptions are logged using ```java.util.logging.Logger```

-- **Unit Testing:** Achieved **98% code coverage** with ```JUnit4``` tests to validate the correctness of the implementation and ensure robustness.
+- **Unit Testing:** **98% code coverage** with ```JUnit4``` tests to validate the correctness of the implementation and ensure robustness.

 - **Maven as a Build-Tool:** The project is built and managed using ```Maven```, ensuring dependency management and project structure consistency.

 - **Game Serialization:** It's also possible to save/load games locally.

-- **Exception Handling:** Implemented custom exception handling for all functionality.
+- **Exception Handling:** All Java exceptions are wrapped into a custom exception hierarchy.

 As well as fundamental Java concepts like Collections, Inheritance, Serialization, Interfaces, Decorators, etc.

 ## License
-The application is licensed under the terms of the MIT Open Source license and is available for free for any purposes.
+The application is licensed under the terms of the MIT Open Source license.